On Landis Conjecture for the Fractional Schr\"{o}dinger Equation: Introduction

 \subsection{Main difficulties: Regularity of $(-P)^{s}$}

 Using the Fourier transform, it is easy to see that

 However, extension of these properties to $(-P)^{s}$ is not trivial.
-We establish the additivity property of $(-P)^{s}$ by introducing the Balakrishnan definition of $(-P)^{s}$, which is equivalent to \eqref{eq:definition-fractional}, see e.g. \cite{MS01} or \cite[Section IX.11]{Yos80}.
+We establish the additivity property of $(-P)^{s}$ by introducing the Balakrishnan definition of $(-P)^{s}$, which is equivalent to \eqref{eq:definition-fractional}, see e.g. \cite{MS01FractionalOperators} or \cite[Section IX.11]{Yos80FunctionalAnalysis}.
 The continuity of $(-P)^{s}:H^{2s}(\mathbb{R}^{n})\rightarrow L^{2}(\mathbb{R}^{n})$ can be also obtained by the Balakrishnan operator, as well as the interpolation of the single operator $-P$.
-Here, we shall not interpolate on the family of the operator $(-P)^{s}$, see also \cite{GM14} for the interpolation theory of the analytic familiy of multilinear operators.
-For the case $s=\frac{1}{2}$, in our proof, we need not using the Balakrishnan operator.
+Here, we shall not interpolate on the family of the operator $(-P)^{s}$, see also \cite{GM14AnalyticFamiliesMultilinear} for the interpolation theory of the analytic familiy of multilinear operators.

-\begin{rem} In \cite{See67}, R.T.
+\begin{rem} In \cite{See67ComplexPowerEllipticOperator}, R.T.
 Seeley showed that the operator $(-P)^{s}$ is a pseudo-differential operator of order $2s$ if $a_{jk}$ are smooth.
-In this case, we can apply the theory of pseudo-differential operator, see e.g. \cite{Tay74}.
+In this case, we can apply the theory of pseudo-differential operator, see e.g. \cite{Tay74PseudoDifferentialOperator}.
 As a byproduct, we loosened the smoothness hypothesis that required by theories of the pseudo-differential operator.
-Moreover, the boundary value theories for the fractional Laplacian have been elaborated in recent years, see e.g. \cite{Gru14,Gru15,Gru16a,Gru16b,Gru20}.
-In \cite{Gru20}, Grubb calculated the first few terms in the symbol of $(-P)^{s}$.\footnote{I would like to thank Prof Gerd Grubb for bringing these issues to my attention and for pointing out several related references.} \end{rem}
+Moreover, the boundary value theories for the fractional Laplacian have been elaborated in recent years, see e.g. \cite{Gru14MuTransmissionFractionalElliptic,Gru15FractionalLaplacianDomains,Gru16IntegrationByPartsPohozaev,Gru16RegularitySpectralFractional,Gru20ExactGreenFormulaFractionalLaplacian}.
+In \cite{Gru20ExactGreenFormulaFractionalLaplacian}, Grubb calculated the first few terms in the symbol of $(-P)^{s}$.\footnote{I would like to thank Prof Gerd Grubb for bringing these issues to my attention and for pointing out several related references.} \end{rem}